-there are now 21 songs recorded for THE CHICKEN ANGEL WOMAN WITH A TRIANGLE, though a few of them probably won’t make the cut and a few still need to be mixed. i still need to record some more stuff, but how the hell did that happen so quickly? the way things are going, if i hold off on “releasing” the album for a few months it’ll probably turn into a double CD.
+There are now twenty-one songs recorded for THE CHICKEN ANGEL WOMAN WITH A TRIANGLE, though a few of them probably won’t make the cut and a few still need to be mixed.
+I still need to record some more stuff.
+But how the hell did that happen so quickly?
+The way things are going, if I hold off on “releasing” the album for a few months it’ll probably turn into a double CD.

 I don’t think I’ll do that.
 Trying to sequence one two-CD set is going to be enough of a puzzle as it is.

 On one of the songs I recorded tonight, there’s a part where it sounds like I was sort of channeling our friend Bono, along with some pretty frenetic banjo picking.
 I’m not sure how I managed to keep the rhythm constant without a click track, because there’s some busy playing there.
 It just hit me tonight that I haven’t been using a click track for most of these songs.
 I’m not sure why.
 It wasn’t a conscious decision.
 The songs just seem to breathe better and ebb and flow more naturally without some clicking thing reminding me what rhythm I need to stick to.
 Lucky for me my natural sense of rhythm is pretty solid, or else recording the drums would be kind of maddening.

 Tonight I pulled out this electric chord organ I’ve had for eight years now but haven’t given nearly as much love as i should have.
 Johnny Smith found it at a garage sale for something like ten bucks.
 It sounds a bit like an accordion with a chest cold.
 I’ve only ever used it on a few Papa Ghostface songs.
 It’s not in tune with any other instrument on earth, but that can be easily rectified by changing the recording speed when you need it to play nicely with others.